Protect and Control frequently asked questions (FAQs)

 • The file has no owner, collaborators, or sharing links

-• The file was recently created, deleted, or had its permissions changed and hasn’t finished synchronizing
+• The file was recently created, deleted, or had its access levels changed and hasn’t finished synchronizing

 • The file is excluded due to app-specific limitations

 Most updates appear within about one hour.
-If the file still doesn’t appear after that time, check that the app is connected and that the file has active permissions.
+If the file still doesn’t appear after that time, check that the app is connected and that the file has active access levels.

 Do deleted items appear in Protect and Control?